WesMcW/Oculus-Hand-Tracking/README.md

 # Oculus-Hand-Tracking
-This is a test project for me to experiment with the Oculus hand tracking capabilities.
+This is an experimental project for me to learn the Oculus hand tracking capabilities.